Adhiambo-Cynthia/BT-PROPERTIES/README.md

 * Branded

 ### Functionality Specs
+#### App User
+* A display of realtors on about page with “seller of the month”
+* A display of listings in app with pagination
+* Search listings by keyword, city, state, bedrooms and price (Homepage & search page)
+*	Specific Listing page with images viewed through lightbox
+* Register and login for their user accounts
+* Listing page has a form to submit inquiry for that property listing
+* User can track their inquiries on their dashboard
+*	Form info should go to database and notify realtor(s) with an email
+*	Frontend register/login to track inquiries
+*	Both unregistered and registered users can submit form.
+If registered, can only submit one per listing

+#### Admin
-* Manage listings, realtors, contact inquiries and website users via admin
+* Manage listings, realtors, contact inquiries and website users
 * Role based users (staff and non-staff)
-* Display listings in app with pagination
 * Ability to set listings to unpublished
-* Search listings by keyword, city, state, bedrooms and price (Homepage & search page)
-* List realtors on about page with “seller of the month” (Control via admin)
+* Choose 'seller of the month'